opencog/atomspace-cog/README.md

 Status
 ------
-This is Version 0.5.
-Eight of nine unit tests consistently pass.
+This is Version 0.5.1.
+All nine unit tests consistently pass.
 Performance looks good.
 Two of the unit tests take about a minute to run; this is intentional, they are pounding the server with large datasets.

-One unit test, MultiPersistUTest, often fails.
-Don't know why, looking into it.

 Design